 Address: 274 Old Short Hills Road, Short Hills, NJ

-Shopaholics make a beeline to Woodbury Common Premium Outlets for brand name shopping at bargain prices.
-Located in Central Valley, 46 miles north of New York City, Woodbury Common is a two-hour train ride from Manhattan on New Jersey Transit.
-The impressive selection of designer-label outlets includes Balenciaga, Bottega Veneta, Brunello Cucinelli, Calvin Klein, Escada, Fendi, Gucci, Izod, Kate Spade, Lacoste, Levi's, Loro Piana, MaxMara, Tommy Hilfiger, Valentino, and Versace.
+For brand-name shopping at reduced prices, fashion mavens make a beeline to Woodbury Common Premium Outlets in Central Valley, about 50 miles (a 90-minute drive) north of New York City.
+The wide selection of designer-label outlets includes Balenciaga, Bottega Veneta, Brunello Cucinelli, Calvin Klein, Escada, Fendi, Gucci, Izod, Kate Spade, Lacoste, Levi's, Loro Piana, MaxMara, Tommy Hilfiger, Valentino, and Versace.